 MSI assures us that the GL-series Pulse is a bit better than the Sword in terms of chassis quality and top-level specifications.
 However, because MSI’s laptops come with so many different specifications it’s possible to buy a Sword that’s better than a Pulse.
 The main differences are that the Sword has a fixed-colour keyboard and weighs 20g less… but that’s it.

 We haven’t tested many budget 17-inch gaming laptops so really it’s a choice between this and a similarly specified Sword.
 However, a quick search throws up the issue that MSI Sword 17 models with 3060 GPUs aren’t currently available in Australia (for whatever reason).
 Meanwhile, this Pulse model is set to become available until the end of this month when it will cost around $2,599.
-It’s worth noting that MSI is due to offer an imminent Back to Office Sale which may or may not include this.
 Ultimately, it might be a reasonably priced budget, 17-inch gaming laptop but both it and its rivals are hard to buy.
-We’ll update this review once availability settles down.

 - 3D Performance